CiscoDevNet/terraform-provider-cml2/README.md

 # Terraform Provider for Cisco CML2

 This repository implements a [Terraform](https://www.terraform.io) provider for Cisco Modeling Labs version 2.3 and later.
-It's current state is "work-in-progress".
+It's current state is "beta".
+Changes can be expected, for example:

+    - configuration (provider, resources, data-sources)
+    - provider behavior
+    - features (additional resources, ...)

  The current implementation provides:

 - Resources and a data sources (`internal/provider/`),
   - resource `cml2_lab` to create, update and destroy labs